 Skin discoloration can be one of the peskiest things to treat with skincare products, as no one is really in the business of waiting for improvement if they can help it.
-Enter VBeam: a beauty treatment from Syneron Candela that targets discoloration and pigment issues via a vascular pulse dye laser, as David Shafer, MD, FACS, explains.
+Enter VBeam: a beauty treatment from Candela that targets discoloration and pigment issues via a vascular pulse dye laser, as David Shafer, MD, FACS, explains.

 Within the VBeam family, “Perfecta and Prima are both advanced lasers that help treat a broad range of skin conditions, whether it be rosacea, acne, wrinkles, or stretch marks, among others,” Shafer says.
-Not only can these lasers help smooth skin complexion, but they’re also really great treatments for scars—so much so that patients undergoing surgical procedures at Shafer’s clinic also have the option of adding VBeam to treatment packages.
+Not only can these lasers help smooth complexions, but they’re also really great treatments for scars—so much so that patients undergoing surgical procedures at Shafer’s clinic also have the option of adding VBeam to treatment packages.

 Here we’ll break down everything you need to know about VBeam Perfecta laser treatment.

 Meet the Expert